 Some commonly used medications for people with autophobia include:

-- Beta blockers: Drugs that block stimulation caused by adrenaline in the body.
-This is a chemical that becomes present when a person is anxious.
+- Beta blockers.
+These drugs block stimulation caused by adrenaline in the body.